Estimating the distribution of marks of a homogeneous marked Poisson process: Discussion and conclusions

+{We have also considered estimating the vectors $\bm{p}$ and $\bm{q}$ simultaneously, and have considered an order restricted estimator under a partial order (\ref{eq:partial-order}).
+We refer to the last paragraphs of Section \ref{sec:motivation} for a discussion of challenges for this approach.}

-A possible way to improve the efficiency for the order restricted estimator may be to use model selection to choose the appropriate class of probability mass functions $\bm{q}$.
+{Finally we would like to note that a} possible way to improve the efficiency for the order restricted estimator may be to use model selection to choose the appropriate class of probability mass functions $\bm{q}$.
 The model class may be determined by the regions of constancy of $\bm{q}$, as defined (\ref{restflat}).
 One advantage with having knowledge about the specific sets of regions of constancy for the unknown vector is that one can then use the knowledge to construct an order restricted estimator that outperforms the regular isotonic regression estimator, as shown in \cite{anevski:pastukhov:models-selection:2018} .
 In \cite{anevski:pastukhov:models-selection:2018} we introduced an information criterion which can be used for model selection in order restricted inference and also we have provided a post model selection estimator, and derived asymptotic properties for it.
-An attempt to adapt the methods developped in \cite{anevski:pastukhov:models-selection:2018} to the problem treated in this paper may be of interest.
+An attempt to adapt the methods developed in \cite{anevski:pastukhov:models-selection:2018} to the problem treated in this paper may be of interest.